hannesbarbez/BarbezDotEu.Playwright/README.md

 ## SimplePlaywrightProvider

 A lightweight .NET utility that uses [Microsoft Playwright](https://playwright.dev/dotnet/) to retrieve the fully rendered content of web pages.
-It is especially useful for basic testing or fetching HTML from dynamic sites that require JavaScript execution.
+It is especially useful for basic testing or fetching from sites that require JavaScript execution.

 ### Features

 - Simple interface to fetch rendered HTML from a given URL;
-- Supports headless and headed (visible) browser mode;
+- Supports headless and headed (visible) browser mode.
-- Easily extendable for scraping and automation use cases.